briansimiyuj/doctor-appointment-app/README.md

   4. Create a Profile Info component and mount it on Profile page
     a.
 Get the user profile name from the ProfileContext and display it
+    b.
+Create a Profile Contact component and mount it on Profile Info component
+      i.
+Fill the contact details from the ProfileContext and display it